 1. Keywords and phrases

-You need to consider what keywords you want to be search for.
+You need to consider what keywords you want to be searched for.
 But the way you describe things isn’t necessarily how your potential site visitors, those who are looking for you, might describe you!
 So, this is why we do “keyword research” so we can add to the other words/combinations/phrases people are searching for when they are looking for someone who offers what you do.
 Then we make sure your pages show up for those phrases too.

 2. Paid or Organic